knobs-dials/arduino-promicro-usb-volume/README.md

 * HW-040 rotary encoder.
 Any encoder should do.
   * The ability to press it for mute is nice.
 I personally use that more than the turning.
   * You may wish to find an encoder that _does_ have threading to fasten it.
-This one doesn't, so you need to rest its board on something - something that won't break over time due to hitting it for mute
+This one doesn't, so you need to rest its board on something - something that won't break over time due to hitting it for mute (hot snot works pretty well, though)

 * A slightly widened version of the following case, to also allow for the slightly wider PCB of the encoder
   * https://www.thingiverse.com/thing:2389583